 Simple English definitions for legal terms

-Read a random definition: monetary
+Read a random definition: raising an instrument

 A suit for exoneration is a legal action taken by someone who has promised to pay someone else's debt (called a surety) to force the person who owes the debt (called the debtor) to pay it back.
 If the debtor has done something wrong or doesn't have enough money to pay the debt, the suit for exoneration may also ask for other ways to make sure the debt is paid fairly.
 This is also called a suit to compel payment.